lucapette/website/content/writing/the-appeal-of-static-typing.md

 fantastic.
 I left the Java world and did not look back for years.

 While I loved the language and its ecosystem, I was always uneasy putting Ruby applications to production.
-It feels funny writing this to me now because it took a long time to start looking for something else.
-I really loved the language!
+Writing this feels funny to me now because I realise it took a long time to start looking for something else; I really loved Ruby!

 Around 2013, I started looking into Go.
 The language felt pretty ugly compared to Ruby but I immediately loved its "production qualities".
 It was tedious to